-active: Flashes when the traction control is active.
-If the light remains on a malfunction has been detected; contact your authorized dealer as soon as possible.
+active: Flashes when the system is active.
+If the light remains on a malfunction has been detected;

+contact your authorized dealer as soon as possible.
 Refer to the Driving chapter for more information.

-AdvanceTrac®/traction control

-off light: Illuminates when the traction control has been disabled (by the driver or as a result of a system failure).
+AdvanceTrac®/traction control off light: Illuminates when the off light: Illuminates when the system has been disabled (by the driver or as a result of a system failure).
 Refer to the Driving chapter for more information.